kewisch/ical.js/CONTRIBUTING.md

 time discussing it, feel free to just send a pull request and we'll see.

-When you send a pull request, don't forget to call `grunt package` to ensure the browser build in `build/ical.js` is updated.
-This should be done in a separate commit.
+When you send a pull request, don't forget to call `grunt package` to ensure the browser build in `build/ical.js`, its minified counterpart and the source map is updated.
+These files should be put into a separate commit.

 Also, you should check for linter errors and run the tests using `grunt linters` and `grunt test-node`.
 See the next section for details on tests.
 As